bright-dela/airbnb-clone-project/README.md

 ---
 Each of these roles plays a critical part in delivering a production-ready, scalable web application.
 Together, they ensure the project is functional, secure, and user-centered.

+## Technology Stack

+The Airbnb Clone project is built using a modern technology stack that ensures scalability, performance, and maintainability.
+Below are the key technologies and their roles in the project:

+### 1. Django
+A Python web framework that powers the backend of the application.
+It helps in building RESTful APIs, handling authentication, and managing server-side logic efficiently.

+### 2. Django REST Framework (DRF)
+An extension of Django that simplifies the process of creating robust and secure REST APIs.
+It enables smooth communication between the frontend and backend.

+### 3. PostgreSQL
+A powerful relational database used to store structured data such as users, bookings, listings, and reviews.
+PostgreSQL ensures data integrity and supports complex queries.

+### 4. GraphQL
+An alternative query language for APIs that allows clients to request only the data they need.
+This makes the application more efficient and flexible compared to traditional REST endpoints.

+### 5. Docker
+Used for containerization, making it easier to package the application and run it consistently across different environments (development, testing, and production).

+### 6. Git & GitHub
+Version control tools used to manage code changes and collaborate with the team.
+GitHub serves as the central repository for storing and reviewing project code.

+### 7. HTML, CSS, and JavaScript
+Core web technologies for building the frontend.
+They ensure that the user interface is interactive, responsive, and visually appealing.

+---

+Each of these technologies works together to create a full-stack application that is scalable, secure, and user-friendly.